-Three Acts of Badass Awesomeness From U.S. Soldier
+Three Acts of Badass Awesomeness From U.S. Soldiers

 Today is Memorial Day, and here at Gunaxin we wanted to share the amazing stories of three badass men who made the supreme sacrifice in defense of our freedom.
 Because the only thing better than badass stories are the badass stories that are true.

 Oscar P. Austin

 Oscar P. Austin was a United States Marine serving during the Vietnam war.
 While standing at his favorite observation post, Austin and his men suddenly started being bombarded with grenades, small arms fire and every Vietnamese swear word known to man.
 While all hell was breaking loose around him, out of the corner of his eye Austin saw one of his men was wounded and in the line of fire.
 Realizing that this man needed help, and possibly a hug, Austin sprinted across the battlefield to assist.

 While closing in on the wounded man, Austin noticed that an enemy grenade was sitting dangerously close to his position.
 Realizing that no grenade could penetrate his love for freedom, Austin leaped through the air and shielded the wounded man from the blast.
 Rolling over he saw a Vietnamese soldier was now charging towards him and the now unconscious soldier he’d just saved.
 Deducing that in his injured state the bullet had a slight chance of not being drawn to the gravity of his testicles, Austin again leaped in between his comrade and the enemy, succumbing to a mortal injury.
 For this he was awarded the Medal of Honor.

 To recap: Oscar P. Austin leaped in between his comrade twice and was only killed because at that exact moment in time God realized he needed a bodyguard.

 John Basilone was a U.S. Marine serving during World War II and the owner of the only chin in history that had its own zip code.